 We have a team of up to 40 seasonal sailing instructors who regularly work for the Centre throughout the year.
 They are all RYA qualified as either a Senior Instructor, Advanced Instructor, Instructor or Assistant Instructor.
 We also run a training/briefing weekend once a year for these instructors.

-Nicky Leonard Nicky has recently joined the Centre as the resident host, and when not getting her hourly tea-fix, enjoys introducing new games to our guests and getting stuck in to the different things happening around the Centre!
+Nicky Leonard Nicky joined the Centre and moved to the Island in September 2018 as the resident host, from a background of working with children and young people.
+Nicky is a qualified Secondary Geography teacher and when not getting her hourly tea-fix, enjoys finding new beaches, introducing new games to our guests, and getting stuck in to the different things happening around the Centre!